Updated on August 22, 2022

 In order to calculate net income, you need to know your gross income first.
-For the purposes of calculating child support, gross income includes a parent’s:
+For the purposes of calculating child support, gross income includes the following sources of income:

 Even if a parent is unemployed, they may receive income in the form of unemployment benefits, retirement, Social Security benefits, or workers’ compensation.
 A parent’s rental income is also taken into account when determining child support.

-Once a parent’s gross income is known, it is necessary to subtract the following deductions to figure out their net income:
+Once a parent’s gross income is known, it is necessary to subtract the following deductions to figure out his or her net income:

 Federal income taxes